 - Free will.
 Aside from being an entirely unscriptural concept, it’s also a complete impossibility from a purely logical and scientific perspective.
 That said, I don’t think most people know what “free will” actually means.
 I won’t get into it right here, but it doesn’t mean the ability to choose.

 - The Sabbath.
 This is one where various sabbatarian denominations are actually partially correct, although they’re also quite wrong about it at the same time.
 The Sabbath is indeed Saturday as they claim; it was never changed to Sunday.
-But since the whole Mosaic law is now fulfilled and we are not to follow it in any way as Christians, it doesn’t really matter what day it was since our Sabbath is now something (or rather Someone) else.
+But since we are not under the Mosaic law in any way as Christians, it doesn’t really matter what day it was.

 - Baptism for believers.
-Most people assume that after you believe the Gospel you should be baptized in water, but I believe that water baptism was only meant for a limited amount of time.
-In many cases baptism was actually a spiritual reference in the Bible, having nothing to do with water at all.
+Most people assume that after you believe the Gospel you should be baptized in water, but water baptism was only meant for those who followed the Gospel of the Circumcision.
 Yes, Paul did baptize a few people in water early on in his ministry to the Gentiles, but he stopped pretty quickly.